Homemade Cat Food: Is It Safe for Cats?

 Can cats eat only chicken?

-No. A single-ingredient diet like “just chicken” is missing critical nutrients (taurine, calcium, many vitamins and minerals).
+No. A single-ingredient diet like “just chicken” is missing critical nutrients such as taurine, calcium, vitamins, and minerals.
 Cats need a balanced recipe plus supplements, not just a favorite meat on repeat.

 How should I transition?